jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 and [here](https://github.com/ECS154B-WQ23/dinocpu-assignment3/blob/main/src/main/scala/testing/InstTests.scala#L1178).

 The new CPU performance should match one of the following cases,

-1. General performance improvement accross most full application tests.
+1. General performance improvement across most full application tests.
 It's okay to have a marginal performance improvement in this case.
 2. The CPU performs especially well (>1.2x speedup) on a couple of full applications, while suffers slowdowns on other full applications.
 Those designs are called application accelerators.

 Constraints:

-- You are not allowed to modify the latency or capacity of the existing memory components.
+* You are not allowed to modify the latency or capacity of the existing memory components.
-- You are also not allowed to change the memory hierarchy, such as adding another level of cache.
+* You are also not allowed to change the memory hierarchy, such as adding another level of cache.

-However, you can make any changes to the core such as adding more component to the core.
+However, you can make any changes to the core such as adding more components to the core.
-You also can change the internal of the memory components, such as changning the cache replacement policy, or allowing the memory interface to send a response and receive a request within the same cycle, or optimize the state diagram of the cache component.
+You also can change the internal of the memory components, such as changing the cache replacement policy, or allowing the memory interface to send a response and receive a request within the same cycle, or optimize the state diagram of the cache component.

 To submit the extra credits portion, email either TAs or the instruction with the following files,

-- The zip file containing all files that you modified.
+* The zip file containing all files that you modified.
-- A pdf report describing what you did to improve the performance of the CPU, and the speedups/slowdowns achieved from the Full Application tests.
+* A pdf report describing what you did to improve the performance of the CPU, and the speedups/slowdowns achieved from the Full Application tests.

-# Conclusion
+## Conclusion

 The assignment should show that, on a realistic setup, it is very hard to keep all stages of the 5-stage pipeline busy when every memory access is